Wind turbine brought down in high winds in Devon

 Devon and Somerset Fire Service received a call reporting a wind turbine "in a precarious position".

-The latest Met Office inshore weather forecast is predicting winds rising from force seven to severe gale nine, increasing to storm force 10 and violent storm force 11 later.'Be prepared'
+The latest Met Office inshore weather forecast is predicting winds rising from force seven to severe gale nine, increasing to storm force 10 and violent storm force 11 later.

 The Met Office described the storm as not one "you would see every year", and said the expected wind strengths would be similar to storms in March 2008, January 2007 and October 2000.